rsheets/rexcel/vignettes/register-a-sheet.md

 We gain `docProps/app.xml`, `docProps/core.xml`, and `xl/theme/theme1.xml` and the single sheet is now referred to as `sheet1`, not just `sheet`.
 Still no drawings, though.

-Conclusion: there is a lot of variety in the manifest.
+Conclusion: there is a lot of variety in the manifest for valid xlsx.

 ### [Content_Types].xml